Industrial Air Compressors

 What Is An Industrial Air Compressor?

 Industrial air compressors are powerful and efficient compressors that exceed 100 psi and 200 hp.
-Built from high horsepower motors and sturdy components, these heavy-duty units are designed to operate at much higher pressure levels than their commercial counterparts.
+Built from high horsepower motors and sturdy components, these heavy-duty units are designed to operate at much higher pressure levels than their consumer-grade counterparts.
 Examples of air compressors used in industrial applications include centrifugal compressors, scroll compressors, turbo air compressors, and rotary vane pumps.
 These units perform several essential tasks in demanding industrial applications, from powering pneumatic tools in manufacturing plants to supporting critical oil and gas operations.

 Given the power demands of the applications they support, industrial air compressors tend to require a considerable upfront investment.
 Appropriately sizing the unit according to the application’s needs is critical for achieving optimal performance while minimizing maintenance costs and unexpected downtime.